wingo/whippet/doc/collector-mmc.md

 ### Parallel tracing

-You almost certainly want this on!  `parallel-whippet` uses a the [fine-grained work-stealing parallel tracer](../src/parallel-tracer.h).
+You almost certainly want this on!  `parallel-mmc` uses a the [fine-grained work-stealing parallel tracer](../src/parallel-tracer.h).
 Each trace worker maintains a [local queue of objects that need tracing](../src/local-worklist.h), which currently has a capacity of